Reproducibility in Learning: Introduction

 \item{\bf Learning Halfspaces.} In Section~\ref{sec:halfspaces}, we obtain a reproducible algorithm $\rhalfspacewkl$ for weakly learning halfspaces.
 In Section~\ref{sec:boosting}, we transform it into a reproducible strong learner by way of a reproducible boosting algorithm $\rboost$.
 We stress that our algorithms for halfspaces are reproducible in the stronger distribution-free setting.

 \begin{theorem}[Corollary \ref{cor:reproducible-strong-halfspace-learner}, Restated] Let $D$ be a distribution over $\R^d$, and let $f: \R^d \rightarrow \pmone$ be a halfspace with margin $\tau$ in $D$.
 For all $\rho, \eps > 0$.
 Algorithm $\rboost$ run with weak learner $\rhalfspacewkl$ $\rho$-reproducibly returns a hypothesis $\boldh$ such that, with probability at least $1-\rho$, $\Pr_{\vec{x} \sim D} [\boldh(\vec{x}) = f(\vec{x})] \ge 1 - \eps$.
-Furthermore, the overall sample complexity is $O(\frac{\sqrt d}{\tau^2 \rho}^{2.2})$. \end{theorem}
+Furthermore, the overall sample complexity is $ \widetilde O \left( \frac{d^{10/9}}{\tau^{76/9} \rho^{20/9} \eps^{28/9}} \right) $. \end{theorem}

-Our approximate median algorithm for answering statistical queries can be easily seen to reproducibly learn 1-dimensional halfspaces using a known reduction from \cite{BNSV:15}.
-At a high level, this algorithm started with an SQ algorithm with tight concentration/tolerance, and we then applied a randomized rounding scheme in order to argue that the reproducibility of the resulting algorithm.
-In order to reproducibly learn higher dimensional thresholds (halfspaces), we will follow a similar approach.
-We start with a simple weak learning algorithm for halfspaces \cite{Ser02PAC} that takes examples $(\vec{x}_i,y_i) \in \data \times \pmone$, normalizes them, and returns the halfspace defined by vector $\sum_i \vec{x}_i \cdot y_i$.
+In order to reproducibly learn halfspaces, we start with a simple weak learning algorithm for halfspaces \cite{Ser02PAC} that takes examples $(\vec{x}_i,y_i) \in \data \times \pmone$, normalizes them, and returns the halfspace defined by vector $\sum_i \vec{x}_i \cdot y_i$.
 We show a concentration bound on the sum of normalized vectors from a distribution, and then argue that all vectors within the concentration bound are reasonable hypothesis with non-negligible advantage.

 Our randomized rounding scheme is a novel application of the randomized rounding technique developed in the study of foams \cite{KDRW12}.
 The concentration bound together with the foams rounding scheme \cite{KDRW12} yields a reproducible halfspace weak learner.
 We then obtain our reproducible strong learner for halfspaces by combining it with a (new) reproducible boosting algorithm.
-Our algorithm is very sample efficient but the inefficient with respect to runtime, due to the inefficiency of the foams rounding scheme.
+Our algorithm is sample efficient but inefficient with respect to runtime, due to the inefficiency of the foams rounding scheme.
 We also give another randomized rounding procedure that gives a polynomial-time strong reproducible halfspace learner, but with polynomially larger sample complexity.

 \end{enumerate}